 Expertise in this roofing services is essential to avoid damaging your home.
 In some cases, it may be a simple case of just laying insulation in the attic to help preserve heat.
 However, it may be necessary to install a new type of roof, or to relay the tiling, in order to make your home more inherently energy efficient.
 This can require time and up-front investment, but is likely to make the single biggest contribution to savings on your energy bills where this work is required.

+These 5 tips should help you improve home energy efficiency and lower your utility bills.
 Have you undertaken any projects to make your home greener?
 Which of these ways to improve home energy efficiency did you find most useful.
-Share your feedback @familyfocusblog!
+Share your feedback on social media @familyfocusblog!